 - Collaborate with local food store owners to promote healthy snacks in the stores

 The communities of Cove, Elgin, Imbler, North Powder and Union have SNACZ clubs.
-Currently there is a total of 29 club members, 6 student ambassadors and 10 club leaders.
+Currently there are 34 club members, 7 student ambassadors and 6 club leaders participating in the program.
 Click on the the following links to visit each club's homepage: Cove, Elgin, Imbler, North Powder & Union

 What are the benefits of participating in "SNACZ"?

 "SNACZ" is a wonderful opportunity for youth to learn about nutrition and gain valuable leadership skills in: project planning, community organizing, communication and research methods.

 In addition, youth will conduct a community assessment using "Photovoice" and have an opportunity to participate in an annual "SNACZ"Conference where they will share fun activities focused on nutrition.